 If Hollywood told the truth, labor pains would start and the baby would be born just minutes later.
-Thanks to the art of editing, this is how reality shows on pregnancy often depict birth as well.
-In all reality, labor is broken up into several stages.
+Thanks to the art of editing, this is also how reality shows often depict birth.
+In true reality, labor is broken up into several stages.

-The first stage of labor starts with light contractions that come at 20 to 25 minute intervals.
+The first stage of labor starts with light contractions that come at 20 to 25-minute intervals.
 These contractions may only last 15 to 30 seconds, but the woman will soon realize there is a pattern to the pain.
 Once the pattern is recognized, heading to the hospital may seem like the next best step.

-After the initial stage of labor moves from light contractions to stronger contractions that last a minute or more, the cervix may start to change, open and efface.
+After the initial stage of labor moves from light contractions to stronger ones that last a minute or more, the cervix may start to open and efface.
 This is when the woman should head off to the hospital.
 There is still plenty of time before birth, so there is no need to race through red lights and stop signs.